mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 This is depicted in the figure below.
 In the left-hand figure, we depict our estimate for $$\Theta$$.
 In the right-hand figure, we assign each point to the Gaussian that was most likely to generate that point.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/gmm_example_clustering.png" alt="drawing" width="700"/></center>

+Note that we have recovered three clusters in the data that correspond to the three Gaussians.

 Now, let's come back to the task of estimating values for $$\Theta$$.
 We can approach this via the principle of maximum-likelihood: